-Where a Council Staff member wishes to purchase directly, without first undergoing a procurement process outlined in this Policy, unless any of the circumstances in Section 20 of this Policy apply, then an exemption request must be made to the Chief Executive Officer for approval.
+Where a Council Staff member wishes to purchase directly, without first undergoing a procurement process outlined in this Policy, unless any of the circumstances in Section 11 of this Policy apply, then an exemption request must be made to the Chief Executive

+Officer for approval.
 Council deems the following situations acceptable for the purpose of exempting a purchase from the requirements of this Policy:

-Exemption request scenario Ex planation and requirements for approval 1.
-Sole supplier/proprietary owned products/services • Where there is a genuine need for a particular good or service for which the Intellectual Property is owned by one supplier, or where the service is unique and therefore unable to be provided by any other supplier.
-2. Extension of contracts while Council is at market • Allows Council to extend an existing contract or make alternative arrangements for a maximum period of six months from the expiry where the tender to replace the contract has commenced.
+Exemption request scenario Explanation and requirements for approval 1.
+Sole supplier/proprietary owned products/services Where there is a genuine need for a particular good or service for which the Intellectual Property is owned by one supplier.
+2. Extension of contracts while Council is at market Allows Council to extend an existing contract or make alternative arrangements for a maximum period of six months from the expiry where the tender to replace the contract has commenced.
 Switching supply for such a short period is usually not cost effective or practical.
 Extension may be required where the tender process or negotiations have taken longer than expected 3.
-Previously failed public market approach • Where a previous public tender process has failed to produce a viable result and the closing date of the unsuccessful tender is within the six months prior to the engagement of the supplier.
-4. Grant Funding partner involvement • Where grant funding partners are involved to a significant degree in the delivery of works (specifically, where the requirements of any particular funding agreement might conflict with the requirements of this Policy).
+Previously failed public market approach Where a previous public tender process has failed to produce a viable result.
+4. Grant Funding partner involvement Where grant funding partners are involved to a significant degree in the requirements for the delivery of works (specifically, where the requirements of any particular funding agreement may conflict with the requirements of this Policy).